detentiondatadashboard/detention_data_dashboard/doc/functional_design.md

 ## Researchers:

-- Include drop down boxes for variables for visualizing tables of data subsets
+1. Include drop down boxes for variables for visualizing tables of data subsets
-- Include drop down boxes for variables so that users can visualize charts
+2. Include drop down boxes for variables so that users can visualize charts
-- Allow users to download the data they want:
+3. Allow users to download the data they want:
-  - All the data
+  a.
+All the data
-  - Prespecified subsets of the data
+  b.
+Prespecified subsets of the data
-  - Data that you visualized through the interface
+  c.
+Data that you visualized through the interface
-- Allow users to download visualizations:
+4. Allow users to download visualizations:
-  - Tables
+  a.
+Tables
-  - Interactive plots downloaded as still figures
+  b.
+Interactive plots downloaded as still figures

 ## Policymakers/Advocates:

-- be able to see most popularly created visualizations/charts on the site
+5. be able to see most popularly created visualizations/charts on the site
-- Include drop down boxes for variables for visualizing tables of data subsets
-- Include drop down boxes for variables so that users can visualize charts
-- Allow users to download visualizations:
-  - Tables
-  - Interactive plots downloaded as still figures
+1.
+2.
+3.

 ## Technician/Data Scientist:
+1.
+2.
+3.
+4.
+5. Adding/Removing new data
+6. Adding/Removing new visualization functionality
+7. Changing the language on the website
+8. Handling website traffic
+9. Algorithm for choosing most often created visualizations

 # Component Design